Development guide

 3. Installs the pre-commit hooks.

-On macOS hosts, you may also need to run the following in the terminal window where you run make init and where you intend to run tox commands:
+On macOS hosts, you may need to run the following before running make init and in the same terminal window.

 export LDFLAGS="-L/usr/local/opt/openssl/lib"